mattcroat/joy-of-code/posts/svelte-matching-game/svelte-matching-game.md

 You're going to make a fun matching game and learn more about state management and reactivity in Svelte.

-{% embed src="https://www.sveltelab.dev/9txtaruj8y5fmcx" title="Matching game" %}
+{% embed src="https://www.sveltelab.dev/23ecr9zxtm5juw2" title="Matching game" %}

-[Try the game](https://www.sveltelab.dev/23ecr9zxtm5juw2) in your browser (you might need to enable cookies).
+[Try the game](https://www.sveltelab.dev/23ecr9zxtm5juw2) in your browser (you might need to enable cookies) and you can also find the code on [GitHub](https://github.com/joysofcode/svelte-matching-game).

 I'm going to [create a SvelteKit project](https://kit.svelte.dev/docs/creating-a-project) with TypeScript which is optional, but you can code along using [SvelteLab](https://www.sveltelab.dev/) in your browser.